 Setting up SSL connections with ArkMQ Operator

-The ActiveMQ Artemis broker supports a variety of network protocols(tcp, http, etc) including SSL(TLS) secure connections.
+The Apache ActiveMQ Artemis broker supports a variety of network protocols(tcp, http, etc) including SSL(TLS) secure connections.
 Underneath it uses Netty as the base transport layer.

 This article guides you through the steps to set up a broker to run in kubernetes (Minikube).
 The broker will listen on a secure port 61617 (ssl over tcp).
 It also demonstrates sending and receiving messages over secure connections using one-way authentication.